masood-softleap/Mern-Project/README.md

 #Used Thunder Client for API testing
 #Json web token for authentication
 #Bootstrap for design
-#Express Validator for inpput fields
+#Express Validator for inpput fields.